-Access is denied error message is seen when expanding a User-defined Selection of a NAS
+Access is denied error message occurs when expanding a User-defined Selection NAS resource within a backup job.

-It is possible to backup the shares on a NAS by adding the IP Address of the NAS ot the User-defined Selections in Backup Exec.
-When going to expand this User-defined Selection, an error may be seen indicating that "Access is denied" even though the correct user name and password are provided.
+It is possible to backup the shares on a NAS device by adding the IP Address of the NAS to the User-defined Selections in Backup Exec.
+However, expanding this User-defined Selection can result in an error indicating that "Access is denied" even though the correct user name and password was provided.

 Failed to log on to: <server name or IP address>

 Access is denied.

 This error will occur if NDMP is active on the NAS, but the NAS is not being backed up using the Backup Exec NDMP Option.

 Change the NDMP port of the Backup Exec media server from the default port 10000 to a different, unused port and attempt to expand the User-defined Selection list again.